Mikkomario/Utopia-Scala/Ambassador/README.md

 # Utopia Ambassador
 *OAuth can be tough to implement - What if someone did it for you?*

+## Notice
+Unfortunately, since I don't have an active project utilizing this module, this code might not be up-to-date.
+I'm planning on refactoring **Exodus** etc. modules before continuing working on this, so there may be a lot of breaking changes coming.

+However, if you just want working OAuth and don't mind the fact that you might not be able to update this library without a lot of effort, please go ahead and use it.
+If so, let me know and I might up the priority of this one.

 ## Parent Modules
 - [Utopia Flow](https://github.com/Mikkomario/Utopia-Scala/tree/master/Flow)
 - [Utopia Vault](https://github.com/Mikkomario/Utopia-Scala/tree/master/Vault)